 - A stack of visualization software is maintained by SURFsara, freeing you, the user, from having to spend time on this issue.
 In principal, user-written applications based on OpenGL are also supported.

 Note that the RVS cluster is meant for providing interactive GPU-accelerated visualization, not for performing batch-oriented GPU-accelerated computations.

 Using the remote visualization service more or less follows the following workflow:

 - The user logs in on the ELvis login node and reserves one or more nodes

 - After reservation is successful (usually instantaneous, if nodes are available) a VNC server will have been started on one of the nodes

 - The user connects to the VNC server

 - From the remote desktop the user launches the preferred visualization application and loads his/her data.
-The output of the hardware-accelerated rendering on the RVS node is transparently captured, integrated into the VNC image stream, which is sent in compressed form through the VNC connection.
+The output of the hardware-accelerated rendering on the ELvis node is transparently captured, integrated into the VNC image stream, which is sent in compressed form through the VNC connection.